suisin-deriv/translations/README.md

     - Create a new bucket in the R2 account.
     - Create a new access key in the R2 account.
 3. Add the following secrets to your repository:
-    - `CROWDIN_PROJECT_ID`: Open your crowdin project and navigate to `Tools` tab, you will be able to get the Project ID, store that in your github secrets
+    - `CROWDIN_PROJECT_ID`: Open your crowdin project and navigate to `Tools` tab, you will be able to get the Project ID, store that in your github secrets.
-    - `CROWDIN_PERSONAL_TOKEN`: This can be obtained by logging in to your crowdin account and clicking on your profile icon and goto `Settings > API` and create a new personal access token, store that in your github secrets
+    - `CROWDIN_PERSONAL_TOKEN`: This can be obtained by logging in to your crowdin account and clicking on your profile icon and goto `Settings > API` and create a new personal access token, store that in your github secrets.
-    - `R2_ACCOUNT_ID`: R2 account ID from the Cloudflare R2 dashboard
+    - `R2_ACCOUNT_ID`: R2 account ID from the Cloudflare R2 dashboard.
-    - `R2_ACCESS_KEY_ID`: R2 access key ID from the Cloudflare R2 dashboard
+    - `R2_ACCESS_KEY_ID`: R2 access key ID from the Cloudflare R2 dashboard.
-    - `R2_SECRET_ACCESS_KEY`: R2 secret access key from the Cloudflare R2 dashboard
+    - `R2_SECRET_ACCESS_KEY`: R2 secret access key from the Cloudflare R2 dashboard.
-    - `R2_BUCKET_NAME`: R2 bucket name from the Cloudflare R2 dashboard
+    - `R2_BUCKET_NAME`: R2 bucket name from the Cloudflare R2 dashboard.
 4. Add the following environment variable in your repository:
-    - `PROJECT_NAME`: Add project name in your environment variable which will be used for Cloudflare R2 folder name for translations
+    - `PROJECT_NAME`: Add project name in your environment variable which will be used for Cloudflare R2 folder name for translations.
+    - `CROWDIN_BRANCH_NAME`: Add the branch name for your crowdin project to separate the translations based on environment, this needs to be put into the environment variable instead of secret because the consumer of the package needs it while defining the `cdnUrl` to access the translations.
 5. Setup the github action to sync the translations to the CDN, refer to the [Syncing translations](#syncing-translations) section for more details.

 Install the package by running: